mlflow/mlflow/docs/source/models.rst

     # numpy/tensor input using TF serving's "inputs" format
     curl http://127.0.0.1:5000/invocations -H 'Content-Type: application/json' -d '{
         "inputs": {"a": ["s1", "s2", "s3"], "b": [1, 2, 3], "c": [[1, 2, 3], [4, 5, 6], [7, 8, 9]]}
     }'

+    # inference with params
+    curl http://127.0.0.1:5000/invocations -H 'Content-Type: application/json' -d '{
+        "inputs": {"question": ["What color is it?"],
+                   "context": ["Some people said it was green but I know that it is pink."]}, "params": {"max_answer_len": 10}
+    }'